 of Total Attempted Credit Hours

 You can check your SAP status in WINGS Express at any time.
-For step-by-step instructions on how to view your academic progress for federal student aid in WINGS Express, visit the Student Zone on the WINGS Resource Center.
+For step-by-step instructions on how to view your academic progress for federal student aid in WINGS Express, visit the WINGS Express Support Page.

 Financial Aid Satisfactory: You have met SAP requirements for federal student aid purposes.

 Financial Aid Unsatisfactory: You have not met SAP requirements and you are ineligible for federal student aid.
 You will remain ineligible for federal student aid unless you successfully appeal or re-establish your eligibility on your own.
 You are not eligible to receive federal student aid for any term in which you have been assigned an Unsatisfactory SAP status.

 Financial Aid Probation: You have successfully appealed an Unsatisfactory SAP status and you are eligible for federal student aid for one term only.
 After the end of the term, you must meet academic progress plan requirements in order to qualify federal student aid for subsequent terms.
 You are not eligible to receive federal student aid for those terms for which you are assigned an Unsatisfactory SAP status.

 Financial Aid Programs Subject to SAP Policy